 Before a building is built, one of the greatest challenges for designers is to convince clients of the more intangible qualities of architecture — qualities pertaining to atmosphere, feelings of comfort (or discomfort) and sometimes even more intense feelings.
 The incredible ability for imagery to send a shiver down one’s spine translates into very real feelings of wonder and awe in built projects — but just how do you stir emotions with a single visualization?

-The following projects are all short-listed in the unbuilt categories for the 2017 A+Awards, and their designers are hoping for your vote before March 30 this year.
+The following projects were finalists in the unbuilt categories for the 2017 A+Awards, thanks in large part to their visceral power.
 Spanning many typologies and vastly different geographies, these renderings are united by their ability to conjure strong, even overwhelming, feelings in a myriad of ways.
-As you decide which project to vote for using our free, online ballot, get ready to have your emotions piqued by some of the best architects and visualizers in the world today.
+Get ready to have your emotions piqued by some of the best architects and visualizers in the world today:

 Does the image above depict loneliness, or does it conjure up more positive feelings of serenity, calmness, maybe even joy?
 Whatever feeling arises within you when viewing DL Atelier’s stunning conceptual project Moon Stage, one thing is for sure: This visualization is full to the brim with moving qualities beyond the built environment it portrays.
 Another layer of intrigue is provided by the instrument held by the young boy at the center of the frame — one can only imagine what he is playing on his violin, and the mood of the rendering could alter dramatically depending on which song you hear as you view it.